TedTolboom/hk.com.remotec/README.md

 ## Changelog:

 ### v2.1.3
+* Major update for ZXT-120 driver / settings / polling intervals: re-inclusion of ZXT-120 is advised
-* Added support for ZXT-600
+* Preliminary support for ZXT-600
+**fix**
+* Unable to set setpoint in cooling mode
+**update:**
-* Update Homey meshdriver to 1.2.21
+* Update Homey meshdriver to 1.2.22

 ### v2.1.2
 **fix**